NUDT-HA4B/TG-JEBI/README.md

 With great respect, we acknowledge the [BioCreative platform](https://biocreative.bioinformatics.udel.edu/) and extend our sincere appreciation to BioCreative [VI](https://biocreative.bioinformatics.udel.edu/tasks/biocreative-vi/track-5/) & [VII](https://biocreative.bioinformatics.udel.edu/tasks/biocreative-vii/track-1/) for generously providing the corpora and experimental data of various works.

-The computing resources available for this study are NVIDIA Tesla A100 (80G) GPUs provided by the Tianhe supercomputer at the National Supercomputing Center (Tianjin, China).

 ## Citation